GaoGN517/CodeExamples/ComparisonWithControl/README.txt

 Tukey's Studentized method divide all pairs of means by the estimated standard deviation of the mean, and compare them with tabled critical values.
-It is slightly better than Bonferroni in all pairwise comparisons.
+It is slightly better than Bonferroni in all-pairwise comparisons.
 Tukey's procedure is exact for equal sample sizes.
 The approximate procedure for unequal sizes is called Tukey-Kramer.